ericleite/md-encyclopedia/2-text-indent.md

 ## Syntax

-A example of CSS syntax is below:
+An example of CSS syntax is below:

 ```
 text-indent: <length | percentage> && hanging? && each-line?;